qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/about.md

 :::

 ## Features
-* **Beautiful and Elegant**: Built-in 130+ Fluent Design components, ready to use, quickly create exceptional applications.
+* **Beautiful and Elegant**: Built-in 160+ Fluent Design components, fast to use, ready for production.
-* **Vector Icons**: Built-in 160 Fluent Design vector icons, scalable to any size without losing clarity.
+* **Vector Icons**: Built-in 175 Fluent Design vector icons, scalable to any size without losing clarity.
 * **Highly Customizable**: Support seamless switching between light and dark themes, and customization of theme colors to meet the user's personalized needs.
 * **WYSIWYG**: Equipped with designer plugins, allowing components to be previewed and used directly in QtDesigner.
 * **UI Scaling**: Support custom UI scaling to adapt to screens with different resolutions.